 T’ai Chi Chu’an’s connection to Taoism is incontrovertible.
-T’ai Chi Ch’uan is the embodiment of Taoism.**

-Outdated | T’ai Chi Chu’an’s connection to Taoism is incontrovertible.
 T’ai Chi Ch’uan is the embodiment of philosophical Taoism.
 Chan (or Zen) Buddhism and Confucianism are also intertwined with T’ai Chi Ch’uan.

 Clearly, respect for elders is vital to survival when the elder is the holder of knowledge that helps the survival of a clan.
 In addition, the fact that Sifu can throw her or his younger disciples over easily despite being aged definitely connotes its own special type of respect.
 Without respect, the knowledge simply dies.
-This is a living art embodied by people.
-It is transferred person to person, and the people you share it with become like your family, harkening back to its tribal origins.
+This is a living art, embodied within individuals.
+Books and videos are useful as reference material once forms are learned from a Sifu but are not the best method for initial learning.
+All kung fu is transferred from person to person, and the people you share it with become like your family, harkening back to its tribal origins.

 Tamo and Ch’an Buddhism